HomeArticle

 Chart: Main participants and operating mechanism of the stablecoin market; Source: Guosen Securities, 36Kr

-As the first stablecoin stock, Circle is currently one of the most important issuers in the stablecoin market.
-Public information shows that as of Q2 2025, the total market value of the stablecoin USDC issued by it is approximately $60 billion, accounting for about 24% of the stablecoin market share.
+As the first stablecoin - related stock, Circle is currently one of the most important issuers in the stablecoin market.
+Public information shows that as of Q2 2025, the total market value of USDC, the stablecoin issued by it, is approximately $60 billion, accounting for about 24% of the stablecoin market share.
 In terms of the competitive landscape, the stablecoin market is currently monopolized by two oligarchs.
-The USDT issued by Tether accounts for a staggering 60% of the total market value during the same period.
-The USDC issued by Circle ranks second in total market value, and the combined market share of these two major currencies, Circle's USDC and Tether's USDT, reaches an astonishing 84%.
-The total market value of other stablecoins is far lower than these two giants.
+USDT, issued by Tether, has a market share of up to 60% in the total market value during the same period.
+The total market value of USDC issued by Circle ranks second, and the combined market share of these two major currencies, USDC of Circle and USDT of Tether, reaches an astonishing 84%.
+The total market value of other stablecoin types is far lower than these two giants.

-Chart: Circle's main business; Source: Company website, 36Kr
+Chart: Circle's main business; Source: Company official website, 36Kr

 From the revenue side, the company's financial reports show that from 2022 to 2024, Circle's operating revenues were $772 million, $1.45 billion, and $1.676 billion respectively.
 Among them, the vast majority of the revenue comes from reserve income.
 In 2023 and 2024, the proportion of reserve income in Circle's total revenue was 99%.